discourse/discourse/docs/SECURITY.md

+## Discourse Security

+We take security very seriously at Discourse.
+We welcome any peer review of our 100% open source code to make sure that nobody's Discourse forum is ever compromised or hacked.

 ### Where should I report security issues?

 In order to give the community time to respond and upgrade we strongly urge you report all security issues privately.
 Please email us at `team@discourse.org` with details and we will respond ASAP.
 Security issues *always* take precedence over bug fixes and feature work.
 We can and do mark releases as "urgent" if they contain serious security fixes.

-## Discourse Security

-We take security very seriously at Discourse.
-We welcome any peer review of our 100% open source code to make sure that nobody's Discourse forum is ever compromised or hacked.

-Here are a few specific ways Discourse is as secure as we could make it:

 ### Password Storage